 AIR WATER SYRINGE

-What Is The One Device That Is Used On Every Patient, For Every Procedure, But Never Sterilized?
+What Is The One Device That Is Used On Every Patient, For Every Procedure, But Never Heat Sterilized?

 THE AIR WATER SYRINGE!